vangjvn/devchain/docs/run.rst

 .. code:: bash

-  $ docker run --rm -v $HOME/.devchain:/devchain -p 26657:26657 -p 8545:8545 secondstate/devchain node start --home /devchain
+  $ docker run --rm -v $HOME/.devchain:/devchain -p 26657:26657 -p 8545:8545 secondstate/devchain:develop node start --home /devchain

-You can get the ID of the running Docker container.
+On a second terminal window on each node, you can get the ID of the running Docker container.

 .. code:: bash